 I waited for Bertram's glare of escalating ire at my obstinacy before beginning my explanation.
 I didn't have long to wait.
 Before he punched me, I started talking.

-“Since Tee Noir has no thieves that leaves only those of us in the house with the opportunity to take the dress.
+“Since Tee Noir has no thieves it leaves only those of us in the house with the opportunity to take the dress.
 I didn't do it, and I'm certain you didn't either.
 Patsy and Junior were together the entire time and I don't sense a conspiracy.
 That leaves Josh and Maman.
 We searched the house without finding the dress and Maman's too frail to go far without help.
 That makes Josh the likely suspect.”

 Bertram looked surprised, scratching his chin as he assessed my conclusion.
 “What reason did he have?”